 During this time, I was granted the opportunity to reach out to our local businesses, churches, Iaw enforcement agencies, as well as non-profit organizations to offer Narcan training.
-This allowed me to advocate for the Doña Ana County Overdose Prevention program and proudly train 77 individuals within our local community and throughout the state of New Mexico.
+This allowed me to advocate for the Doña Ana County Overdose Prevention program and proudly train 77 individuals within our local community and throughout the state of Naw Marise.
+Prevention program and proudly train 77 individuals within our local community and throughout the state of New Mexico.
 During these trainings, I was able to educate individuals on the proper use of Narcan.
-It was brought to my attention that there are many people who have not even heard of Narcan, much less know how to properly administer II.
-This in turn motivated and up to date training for Narcan.
+It was brought to my attention that there are many people who have not even heard of Narcan, much less know how to properly administer it.
+This in turn motivated me to expand my research on Narcan and create an accurate and up to date training for Narcan.

-The New Mexico Public Health Association granted me the opportunity to work with various public health officials across the state of New Mexico.
-I was able to collaborate with the planning committee in the purchase and design of face masks that were of proper face covering requirements.
+The New Mexico Public Health Association granted me the opportunity to work with various public health officials acros the state of New Mexico.
+I was able to collaborate with the planning committee in the purchase and design of face mas that were of proper face covering requirements.
 This also allowed me to work with vendors in the final design and purchase decisions